 Core courses within the MSc Chemistry programme

-Students in the Chemistry programme choose four courses out of the courses listed here for their research area (Chemical Biology or Energy & Sustainability).
-The choices can be limited by their prior education and should be made in consultation with their mentor, to ensure appropriate courses are taken to prepare for their major research project.
+Students in the Chemistry programme choose four courses out of the courses listed here for their research area (Chemistry for Health or Chemistry for Sustainability).
+The choices can be limited by their prior education.

 Detailed information about the content of each course can be found in the Prospectus (search by name).
 The schedule for each course can be found at the Schedule section on this website.